How to Plant and Grow Zebra Hollyhock

-Sow seed in 2 inch pots or cell packs, press into soil and lightly cover.
-Kept at 70-75° F. germination is in 14-28 days.
-Can direct sow into prepared seed beds after all danger of frost, in groups of 3-4 seeds spaced 12-24 inches apart.
+Plant Zebra Hollyhock Seeds: Sow zebra hollyhock seed in 2 in. pots or cell packs, press into soil and lightly cover.
+Kept at 70-75° F., germination is in 14-28 days.
+Can direct sow seed into prepared seed beds after all danger of frost, in groups of 3-4 seeds spaced 12-24 in. apart.
 Thin to the strongest plant.

-Growing Zebra Hollyhocks: Full or part sun.
-Tolerates a wide range of soils as long as drainage is good.
-Once established, plants are drought tolerant, bloom will be much heavier with moderate to average water.
-Feed with all purpose fertilizer before growth begins in spring.
-Flowers are excellent for cutting, and attract butterflies and hummingbirds.
-Remove old blooms or cut plants back to encourage repeat flowering.
+Grow Zebra Hollyhock: Full or part sun.
+Zebra hollyhocks tolerate a wide range of soils as long as drainage is good.
+Once established, plants are drought tolerant; bloom will be heavier with moderate to average water.
+Feed with all-purpose fertilizer before growth begins in spring.
+Flowers are excellent for cutting, attract butterflies and hummingbirds.
+Remove old blooms, or cut plants back to encourage repeat flowering.

-Zebra Hollyhocks are rugged, we have seen them sprout in the cracks of our sunny concrete patio, survive the season, throw out a few blooms, living only on the soil left behind by our push broom and the occasional run-off from the lawn sprinklers.
-Zebra Hollyhocks beg to please and in a more ideal location, and with modest attention, will reward you with a long season of colorful bloom.
+Zebra Hollyhocks are rugged; we have seen them sprout in the cracks of our sunny concrete patio, survive the season, throw out a few blooms, manage to live only on the soil left behind by our push broom, and occasional run-off from lawn sprinklers.
+In more ideal locations, with only modest attention, zebra hollyhocks will reward you with a long season of colorful bloom.